Routing

 The default controller is app\controller\IndexController, and the default action is index.

-• http://127.0.0.1:8787 will default to calling the index method of the app\controller\IndexController class
+• http://127.0.0.1:8787 will by default access the index method of the app\controller\IndexController class.

-• http://127.0.0.1:8787/foo will default to calling the index method of the app\controller\FooController class
+• http://127.0.0.1:8787/foo will by default access the index method of the app\controller\FooController class.

-• http://127.0.0.1:8787/foo/test will default to calling the test method of the app\controller\FooController class
+• http://127.0.0.1:8787/foo/test will by default access the test method of the app\controller\FooController class.

-• http://127.0.0.1:8787/admin/foo/test will default to calling the test method of the app\admin\controller\FooController class (see Multiple Applications)
+• http://127.0.0.1:8787/admin/foo/test will by default access the test method of the app\admin\controller\FooController class (see Multiple Applications).

 app